 A memorial service lead by Adam Metz will be held at the Wesley Glen Retirement Community, 5155 North High Street in their 8th floor auditorium on Thursday, 17 October at 3PM followed by graveside services for immediate family and friends at Lemon Hill Cemetery on Friday afternoon at 1 PM.
 In lieu of flowers, donations may be made to the Central Ohio Parkinson's Society, 1380 Dublin Rd., Columbus, Ohio 43215.
 Funeral arrangements by Miller-Huck Funeral Home, 62 South 7th Street, McConnelsville, OH 43756.

-To plant a tree in memory of Irene Hope (Smith) Richardson, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Irene Hope (Smith) Richardson, please visit our tribute store.